khyateed/Movie-Data-Analysis/README.md

 [A template for you to use, with an example for reference]: https://github.com/learn-co-curriculum/dsc-project-template
 [Google Chrome Save to PDF instructions]: https://www.wikihow.com/Save-a-Web-Page-as-a-PDF-in-Google-Chrome
-[the Phase 2 Project Repository]: https://github.com/learn-co-curriculum/dsc-phase-2-project-campus
+[the Phase 1 Project Repository]: https://github.com/learn-co-curriculum/dsc-phase-1-project-campus
+[this project template and example]: https://github.com/learn-co-curriculum/dsc-project-template
 [the Phase Project Submission and Review guidance]: https://github.com/learn-co-curriculum/dsc-project-submissions-campus